Angel Light Academy is a 501 (c)3 not-for-profit corporation dedicated to teaching leadership to youth and adults.

-Julia was selected statewide in 2003 by Governor Janet Napolitano as Arizona’s Woman of the Year for years of outstanding leadership and commitment to the improvement in the areas of health care, education, human development, and community relationships!
-She developed protective rights for children’s issues along with existing agencies!
-Her creative problem solving assisted various business and financial organizations thus solving historical noncooperation among all nationalities, included all Native American and ethnic communities!
+Julia was selected statewide in 2003 by Governor Janet Napolitano as Arizona’s Woman of the Year for years of outstanding leadership and commitment to the improvement in the areas of health care, education, human development, and community relationships.
+She developed protective rights for children’s issues along with existing agencies.
+Her creative problem solving assisted various business and financial organizations thus solving historical noncooperation among all nationalities, including all Native American and ethnic communities.
 In the justice system, she developed quality programs to guarantee lowered recidivism rates at all levels.
-Her commitment to quality control and teaching leadership skills to youth, adults and elderly has created a shared environment of striving for hope for the future!
-She and her husband Richard Wilmot Retired General are continuing this process for the past 27 years here in California!
-There efforts began with farm labor worker’s children to public policy along the southwest border and coastal environments.
+Her commitment to quality control and teaching leadership skills to youth, adults and elderly has created a shared environment of striving for hope for the future.
+She and her husband Richard Wilmot, Retired General, are continuing this process for the past 27 years here in California.
+Their efforts began with farm labor worker’s children to public policy along the southwest border and coastal environments.
 Their training program and honorariums include hundreds of “angels on earth.”

 1995 – Angel Light Academy was founded to serve those with Post Traumatic Stress Disorder.
 After serving over 600,000 children through Project Prevention, an abuse prevention program, founder Julia Wilmot want to give hope to those who had experienced some form of trauma.

 ALA began serving those with PTSD by teaching them to use their innate leadership traits and to use a simple, effective problem-solving model.
 Creating simple, doable action plans helped those with PTSD take control of their lives, make positive change, and build hope for the future.